wsor4035/skybox_extended/README.md

 A minetest mod that adds a simple coded interchangeable skybox which adds Space to a regular minetest world, adding certain realism when going into higher altitudes.

 # Instructions
+1) Extract mod from "skybox_extended_master.zip"

+2) Rename Extracted folder "skybox_extended_master" to "skybox_extended"

+3) Change file permissions to "skybox_extended" (make sure the files are accessible to the client)

-Add "skybox_extended" mod to "minetest/games/[game directory]/mods" directory, then run minetest. :)
+4) Add "skybox_extended" mod to "minetest/games/[game directory]/mods" directory, then run minetest. :)

 # Licence: